luisasanmartin/Hello-Javascript/README.txt

-This is my first Javascript file
+This is a basic number random number generator.
+Press spacebar to start.